Menaerus/Imatgik/README.md

 The factorization is controlled via a simple configuration class (a wrapper over a json file).

-### Implementation details
+### Current Implementation

 The SimpleAuthorizer uses a sqlite db where each action uses its own connection.

 The authorization itself is made storing a cryptographically secure hash scramble of the username and password as the user id.
 Therefore the password is never stored anywhere.

 The SimpleStorage uses the file system where the app is run to store all images.
 All images of a user are stored in a folder with the user id (provided by the Authorizer) writen as a hex number.
+The titles are kept in a sqlite database in each user folder.

+However, there is a disturbing implementation detail.
+Since the SimpleStorage uses the local file system, there is a violation of the isolation principle when we have to tell the Flask Blueprint that its static folder is where SimpleStorage stores the images.

 ## Installation